Understanding Retinal Tears and Retinal Detachments

 - Laser retinopexy: A special retina laser is used to create burns around the retinal tear effectively walling it off to reduce the risk of it enlarging.
 This procedure prevents the worsening of the tear—it does not reattach the torn retina.

 - Cryopexy: The retinal tear and a small area around it can be frozen with a cryo machine.
 This technique causes a ring of scar tissue around the tear in order to prevent it from progressing to a retinal detachment.

 For retinal detachments, the treatment is usually more involved.
 Depending on certain characteristics of the detachment, the retina can be reattached using various methods:

-Pneumatic retinopexy: Certain patients are candidates to have a gas bubble injected into the eye in the clinic without needing surgery.
+Certain patients are candidates to have a gas bubble injected into the eye in a clinic without needing surgery.
 Once the gas is in the eye, it is typically followed by laser or cryotherapy.
-If there is gas in the eye, you cannot fly, scuba dive or travel to any place that is a significant change in altitude.
+If there is gas in the eye, you cannot fly, scuba dive, or travel to any place that is a significant change in altitude.

 If you feel that you are experiencing any of the symptoms of retinal detachment, contact Harvard Eye Associates immediately to schedule an eye exam in Laguna Hills or San Clemente.